jchiare/tab-manage/README.md

-# Tab Manager
+# Tab Cleaner

-Chrome Extension to help manage your tabs
+Chrome Extension to help cleanse your tabs

 ## Features